Fleet monitoring of ship certificates and documents - MLC and STCW code compliance - Navigator Port - Shore Monitoring

 Shore monitoring of STCW and MLC compliance

-If you also have Navigator Port's add-on Work & Rest module, the Shore Monitoring module will show compliance with relevant international and national legislation on seafarers' rest hours (such as MLC 2006, STCW 2010 and ILO 180) for your fleet, per ship and down to individual crew member.
+If you have Navigator Port's Work & Rest module, the Shore Monitoring module will enable to monitor compliance with relevant international and national legislation on seafarers' rest hours (such as MLC 2006, STCW 2010 and ILO 180) for your fleet, per ship and down to individual crew member.

 You will be able to see how many vessels in your fleet have reported, any non-conformities (and percentages) and how many crew members are affected.
 You can identify departments and ranks that have the highest level of non-conformities.